The weekly battle for Netflix’s highly contested top spot is on, and viewers have got some great shows and films to choose from once again.

 Netflix Odds: Top Contenders on the Board This Week

-Keep your eyes peeled on Monday afternoon, as that’s when early third-party tracking data can leak before the markets close at 11:59 PM ET.
+TOP TIP: Keep your eyes peeled on Monday afternoons, as that’s when early third-party tracking data can leak before the markets close at 11:59 PM ET.
 If this happens, you may well see rapid price changes in the viewership markets.

 Value Picks: Where the Smart Money is Moving

-Let’s take a look at this week’s best value picks, and see where the potential is right now.
+Let’s dive into this week’s best value plays across Kalshi’s Netflix viewership markets, and see where the potential is right now.

 Netflix Odds: Strategic Considerations for Traders